prakashkkml/pakashvl.page.github.io/README.txt

 DESCRIPTION:

-Prakash is a modern, stylish, free personal website template designed for creative individuals and professionals.
-It is the perfect template if you wish to build an online presence and create a strong first impression on all your site visitors.
-Prakash will help you craft a personal professional website wherein you can showcase your works, talents, and present yourself on the web in the best possible light.
-On top of that, the template is versatile and easy to customize so with some modifications and a bit of creativity you even use it as a portfolio site for digital studios or a landing page for your projects.
+CEEVEE is a clean, modern, fully responsive site template designed for online resume and portfolio.
+With this template, you can easily introduce yourself and showcase your works to future clients and employers.
+Also, it is flexible and easy to customize so you even use this template as a creative, business or portfolio site for your company.

 ==================================================================================================